 Current LAMRC seed bank inventories (comprised of wild and orchard seeds) are measured in pounds which were also converted to bushels needed based on process # 4 detailed above.
 Inventory datasets were matched to the spatial dataset with estimated need based on species, elevation, and seed zone.
 The final result shows deficits as positive bushel counts and excess as negative bushel counts.
-It is worth noting that the final values of bushel deficit/excess does not take into account private, industrial seed bank inventories.
+It is worth noting that the final values of bushel deficit/excess do not take into account private, industrial seed bank inventories.
+Figure 7 shows the spatial logic of the entire AON creation process and provides an excerpt of the final data.